radamanthus/corona-game-template/README.md

 Corona Game Template version 2.0
 (c) 2011-2012 by Radamanthus Batnag

-This is a template project for building games using Corona SDK (http://www.coronalabs.com)
+This is a template project for building games using [Corona SDK](http://www.coronalabs.com)

-USAGE
+## Note to previous users

+This project has been updated to use the Storyboard API.
+You can find the old version, which uses Director, in the 1.0 branch.

+# Usage

 Out of the box, this is a working Corona project.
 It includes a splash screen (loadmenu.lua, displays images/splash_screen.png for 1 second) and the following menu buttons:
 - Play
 - Settings